daydone/daydone/README.md

 - 👋 Hi, I’m @daydone
-- 👀 I’m interested in ...AWS, Python and Linux.
+- 👀 I’m interested in ...AWS, Python and Automation.
 - 🌱 I’m currently learning ...
 AWS/Python and AI
 - 💞️ I’m looking to collaborate on ...
 Any interesting projects.
 - 📫 How to reach me ... finbaroday@gmail.com